Guest post by Fred Schenkelberg, Reliability Expert for FMS Reliability

 A natural question to ask when something fails is “Why did it fail”?

 The answer is not always obvious or easy to sort out.
 Some failures result from design errors, others are related to supply chain and assembly issues, and yet others occur because of seemingly random events (accidents, lightning strikes, etc.).
-As a reliability engineer, my concern is not simply accounting for end-of-life wear out; it is about meeting operation’s reliability expectations.
+As a reliability engineer, my concern is not simply accounting for end-of-life wear out; it is about meeting the operation’s reliability expectations.
 From design to failure analysis, by considering the range of possible sources I can identify and attend to the root causes that matter.

 Consider a circuit board that has a small burn mark where a component exploded off the board.
 The customer failed to spot the missing part but noticed that certain features were no longer available.
 The box went dark and no longer powered up.
 It was dead, so the customer returned it.
 That is the failure mode – the loss of a feature or function.
 This is what the customer notices.